hanyu-xiao/ast425-hanyu/README.md

-branch for template command log
+branch for the template command log